 After driving cross country we recorded our initial impressions in a post called Shakedown Cruise.
 Finally after three years of ownership we wrote an update that reflected our experience called Update on Performance of our Malayan.
 Shortly after that update the owner of Provan decided to discontinue the Malayan model that we own.
 In many ways after three years of pretty intense work I think (knock on wood) the major bugs have been worked out.
 While our relationship with Scout our Malayan has been complicated we still own it and plan to keep it in the short term and continue to use it for trips in North America.

-We took our first trip in our Knaus 550 in the fall and are happy with our decision to purchase François.
-The post Our European RV François gives a description of our Knaus 550 and compares it to our US RV’s.
+We took our first trip in our Knaus 550 in the fall of 2018 and are happy with our decision to purchase François.
+The post Purchasing Our RV in France gives a description of the process we went thru to purchase, register and insure our Knaus 550.
 On our return after our fourth trip in François we wrote up an update of our experience called Two Years with our Knaus 550.